GianlucaFabiani/RPNN_for_Stiff_ODEs/README.md

 The efficiency of the scheme is compared against two stiff ODEs/DAEs solvers, namely the ``ode15s`` and the ``ode23t`` solvers of the MATLAB ODE suite but also with DeepXDE python library (https://github.com/lululxvi/deepxde) that implements deep-learning PINNs.

-Key words: ordinary differential equations (ODEs), differential algebraic equations (DAEs), stiff systems, software, Random Projection Neural Network (RPNN).
+Key words: ordinary differential equations (ODEs), differential algebraic equations (DAEs), stiff systems, Random Projection Neural Network (RPNNs), RanDiffNet

-For more details and examples, see in https://doi.org/10.48550/arXiv.2203.05337

 DISCLAIMER:
 This software is provided "as is" without warranty of any kind.